Brocéliande

 Brocéliande, earlier known as Brécheliant and Brécilien, is a legendary enchanted forest that had a reputation in the medieval European imagination as a place of magic and mystery.
-Brocéliande is featured in several medieval texts, mostly related to the Arthurian legend and the characters of Merlin, Morgan le Fay, the Lady of the Lake, and some of the Knights of the Round Table.
-It first appeared in literature in the Roman de Rou chronicle by Wace in 1160 and today is most commonly identified as Paimpont forest in Brittany, France.
+Brocéliande is featured in several medieval texts, mostly these related to the Arthurian legend, as well as in numerous modern works.

-Brocéliande is a place of legend due to its uncertain location, unusual weather, and its ties with Arthurian mythology, most notably the tomb of the legendary figure of Merlin.
-According to these accounts, the forest sheltered Morgan's magical Vale of No Return, the faery fountain of Barenton, and the place of Merlin's retirement, imprisonment, or death.
+Brocéliande first appeared in literature in Wace's 1160 chronicle Roman de Rou that reported on the fanciful tales surrounding its location in Brittany.
+It is a place of legend due to its uncertain location, unusual weather, and its ties with Arthurian mythology, most notably the tomb of Merlin.
+In chivalric romance lore, the forest sheltered Morgan's magical Vale of No Return, the faery fountain of Barenton, and the place of Merlin's retirement, imprisonment, or death.
+Today, it is most commonly identified as Paimpont forest in Brittany, France.

 Etymology

 The etymology is uncertain.
 The oldest known form, Brecheliant, could be based on the Celtic Brec'h (hill), followed by a man's name.
-The later form of Brocéliande could be derived from bro (meaning country in Breton, Cornish and Welsh), but it is necessary to wait for Chrétien de Troyes to find this variant.
+The later form of Brocéliande could be derived from bro (meaning country in Breton, Cornish and Welsh), but this variant does not appear until the 12th century, in the work of Chrétien de Troyes.
 A popular etymology from Old French derives the term ultimately from "broce" for "forest" and "liande" for "heath".

 Medieval historical accounts

-First known mention of Brocéliande is found in Roman de Rou, a c.
+First known literary mention of Brocéliande is found in Roman de Rou, a c.
 1160 chronicle Anglo-Norman poet Wace, which covers the history of the Dukes of Normandy from the time of Rollo of Normandy to the battle of Tinchebray.
+However, a reference to "Briscelim sinus Armoricus" occurs in Bernardus Silvestris's Cosmographia (Megacosmus 3, line 353), which was read to Pope Eugene III in 1147-48.

 Wace numbers the Bretons from Brocéliande (Brecheliant), about whom there are many legends ("ceux de Brecheliant dont les Bretons disent maintes légendes..."), along with the Breton knights.
 Wace gives the name of the fountain of Barenton ("La fontaine de Berenton/sort d'une part lez le perron...") and describes how hunters scoop water from it and wet a stone in order to summon rain; he also mentions rumors of fairies and magic.
 Wace travelled to Brittany in search of these wonders, but found nothing notable and left disappointed: "I saw the forest and the land and looked for marvels, but found none.
 I came back as a fool and went as a fool.
 I went as a fool and came back as a fool.
 I sought foolishness and considered myself a fool."

 Brocéliande is briefly mentioned in one historical text in Bertran de Born's 1183 poem dedicated to Geoffrey II, Duke of Brittany – the duke to whom Brocéliande belonged.
 Its unusual weather alone is noted in a handful of texts: Giraldus Cambrensis's c.
 1185 expeditionary account, Topographia Hibernica, Alexandre Neckham's c.
 1195 work on nautical science, De naturis rerum, and William the Breton's c.
 1215 poem, Philippide.